-Most of my houses were more energy efficient than the conventional houses.
-I therefore continued to design as I had before while meeting Title 24 requirements.
+Most of my houses were more energy-efficient than conventional houses.
+I, therefore, continued to design as I had before while meeting Title 24 requirements.
 I was able to convince clients to incorporate many of my methods of reducing energy use as long as there were government subsidies.
 That was over 30 years ago.

-RK: The spatial quality of the house came about because of the site condition.
+Ray Kappe: The spatial quality of the house came about because of the site condition.
 The house is sited parallel to the street, making the hill behind it address the structure at 45 degrees.
 The solution was a direct response to the underground springs.
-By raising the residence above the site, the land runs continuous through the structure, which is supported by six concrete towers.
+By raising the residence above the site, the land runs continuously through the structure, which is supported by six concrete towers.

 The roof is at about the same level as the flat land at the top of the hill, and it’s used as a deck in conjunction with the 50-foot lap pool and pool house.
 This in essence creates three levels of land use—all of the land under the house, the floor levels, and the roof level.

-RK: I think Southern California residential architecture has always been influential.
-It was especially so during the time that Arts and Architecture was published in Los Angeles.
+Ray Kappe: I think Southern California’s residential architecture has always been influential.
+It was especially so during the time that Arts and Architecture were published in Los Angeles.
 Today we have several influential architects with international reputations that have inspired national and international architects.